 Once someone has completed a form and submitted an email address, they're ready to take the next step in your sales funnel.
 You can email them that you received their submission and then follow up with a phone call to further discuss your services or products.
 At this point, you want to make sure they're still interested in your business.
 If they aren't, you should be honest and explain why you won't be able to meet their needs.

 After a short discussion, let them know what you're looking for in a potential customer.
 For example, “I'm looking for people already in the home remodelling industry.
 They may have recently bought a home and want to do some renovations.
 I want to speak with anyone interested in the same thing.”

-Once you’ve identified your ideal customer, it’s time to start marketing to them.
-You should create a list of words and phrases that describe your ideal customer and the services or products you offer.
+Once you've identified your ideal customer, it's time to start marketing to them.
+You should list words and phrases describing your ideal customer and your services or products.
 Then you can use social media for advertising to your ideal customer or send direct emails to their contacts.

 3 – Perform a Competitive Analysis

 Although expensive and complex, business plans are essential to your company's success.
 Having a detailed business plan means having a solid foundation to build from.
 It provides you with the resources you need to see your vision through, and it gives investors a clearer picture of what you want to do, why you want to do it, and what the plan is for achieving that vision.